wangxiaoyunanne/docs/source/hive_application_classification.html.md

 _The original reference implementation consisted of a large amount of distributed Spark and GraphX Scala code.
 For ease of implementation, and to make sure performance comparisons are meaningful, we instead based our implementation on the [PNNL ApplicationClassification](https://gitlab.hiveprogram.com/pnnl/ApplicationClassification) OpenMP code._

+Overall, the CUDA implementation is between 10x and 100x faster than the best run of the PNNL OpenMP code.

 We compare our CUDA implementation to PNNL's C++ OpenMP implementation on several different graphs:
  - `georgiyData` : `|U|=1000 |E|=20135 node_feat_dim=13 edge_feat_dim=17`
   - a small graph included w/ real (source unknown) node/edge features (included in PNNL repo)